TeppieC/wikipedia-info-retrieval/README.txt

 		How to distinguish those types??? --> w/o quotes?
 		** What do you mean by handling the types?
 			To store them in their corresponding type in sqlite? or store which type they belong to and store themselves just as strings?
-	Do we assume that all delimator/seperator is fixed? eg: ' ,   '
+	Do we assume that all delimator/seperator is fixed? eg: ' ,\n\t\t'

-	A naive approach will get marks deducted?

-	Everything need to be stored:
-		every node, along with its prefix and data type every prefix defination
-		every rdf statement

-How should we deal with these types?
-1. convert to pure literals such as float or int 2. cast to string "53.53333282470703125"^^xsd:float "812201"^^xsd:nonNegativeInteger "1904-10-08"^^xsd:date
-CHECK THE CODE COMMENT

-all literals in the database should be stored with double quotes?
---> In Q4, when using the double quotes outside the integers, it will be an error
-	for example, 	string type --> "mayor"
-					int type --> "95504"
-					float/decimal type --> "123.45"
-					date type --> ""1904-10-08"
-	therefore, when querying in Q9, the query will look like --> ?city dbp:populationTotal "95504"

 How about empty nodes? _/??? or _???

-有关q8和q9：
-	1. q9中会给出"53.53333282470703125"^^xsd:float这种形式的数据进行filter query，
-		因此，在q8中，需要将所有的int/float/decimal存为^^xsd:...形式的，带有double quote的字符
-			若原来就是这种形式，将他们直接放进去；若原来是单纯的float/int形式，把他们变成xsd的形式
-	2. 对于q8中的delimitor，似乎并不一定是固定的格式，还得再想想，下周问一次ta确定一下

 FOR q9:
 	do we validate the query file?
 	can we assume that the query consists SELECT and WHERE in capitalized forms?

-Comment掉所有sys.exit() 别给自己埋坑

-name the table with statement? is that okay? return value should be in which form?
-For example:<http://dbpedia.org/resource/Edmonton>?
+name the table as "statement"? is that okay? okay return value should be in which form?
+For example:<http://dbpedia.org/resource/Edmonton>? okay